TelluricDeckay/telluricdeckay/README.md

 ## Installation

 No distribution packages are available.
-Installation is not required to run the game and is primarily intended for packagers.
+Installation is not required to run the game and is primarily intended for packagers or anyone who wants to install a release.

     autoconf (only needs to be run once, unless configure.ac is changed) ./configure --prefix=<dir> (or with no prefix given; defaults to /usr/local)